tno-terminology-design/tev2-specifications/docs/spec-files/40-profile-templates.md

 This pattern allows us, e.g.

-- to write various text interpreters for ingestable files, and have one text transformer make sure they are all converted into a valid [curated text](@).
+- to write various text interpreters for ingestible files, and have one text transformer make sure they are all converted into a valid [curated text](@).
 - to write various text transformers that produce different flavours of [HRGs](@) from an existing [MRG](@).
 - to produce code snippets that can be used in CI/CD-streets for all sorts of conversions that may be needed as [communities](@) seek to produce rendered artifacts (e.g. static websites, PDFs, etc.)